March 2025 - Diary of a Revenue Engineer

 My investigations and learning into dopamine, its regulation and the habits one forms around it have been a major point of interest to me for months now.

-However, this month, I couldn’t help but find many correlations between dopamine and the current state of general happiness.
-The more I learned, the more I found links between them all that explain so much about the state of the world right now.
-Mainly, what’s going on with so many men, especially young men, at the moment.
+However - this particular month - I couldn’t help but see the glaring correlations between the science of dopamine, and the current state of our general happiness.
+The more I learned, the more I found links that explain so much about the state of the world and that may help us answer some urgent questions.
+Mainly, what on earth is going on with men?!

-How, you may ask, does this have anything to do with dopamine?
-Fair question, well asked...
+But what does any of this have to do with dopamine?
+Fair question...

-Well, addictions to graphic, sexualised content can cause massive spikes in dopamine that then deregulate and lower the baseline level ( as mentioned before).
-From this, anyone engaging in that activity will have to seek more graphic content to achieve the same, previous peaks, whilst also experiencing an average lowering of the baseline level.
-This leads to a denigration and objectification of women.
-You also receive a massive boost to dopamine when someone says something that you believe to be true (so called confirmation bias).
+Well, to start, graphic sexualised content can cause massive spikes in dopamine that then deregulate and lower the baseline level.
+Anyone engaging with that content will have to seek more graphic content the next time, in order to achieve the same peaks as before, while also experiencing an overall lowering of the baseline level.

-It’s a vicious cycle, where marginalised young men are losing the regulation of one of the most powerful chemical mechanisms in our own bodies.
-They are having their motivation chemistry, the very thing that set us out to find food, or fight for our lives and our loved ones, and seek partnership to further the species - these are the mechanisms being abused by companies.
-Then, vacuous and manipulative individuals desperate for power and money an any cost, leverage this broken internal system to their own, nefarious ends.
+It’s a vicious cycle, whereby young men are losing their ability to regulate one of the most powerful chemical mechanisms of the human body.
+Their motivation chemistry - the very thing that sets us out to find food, or fight for our lives, or seek partnership to further the species - is changing.

-So - perhaps I’m less interested in how i’m staying happy, or seeking contentment these days, and more concerned as to why whole groups of people (namely, young men) are really unhappy.
+With all of this on my mind, and in the media, perhaps I’m less interested in how I'm staying happy this month, and more concerned as to why whole factions of society (namely, young men) are so very unhappy.

 Final thoughts…